Flotomate/product_docs/source/patch-management/deployment-request.rst

    :align: center
    :alt: figure 71

--  Click on **Ask for an Approval** to initiate the Approval process.
-The Approval status changes to pending.
+-  When :ref:`Allow Manual Approval` feature is turned on, you will be shown a dialog box that you can use to create a manual Approval.
+If you **skip** this dialog box, then the Approval goes to the Workflow.

 Different States in an Approval
 -------------------------------